lxqueen/godir/README.md

 ## Generate static HTML pages for directory listings.

-This program will scan a given directory and all it contains, recursively, and within each of those directories (including the root) create a directory listing HTML page that not only looks nice but is completely static, removing the need for often bandwidth-intensive client-side handlers.
+This program will scan a given directory and all it contains, recursively, and within each of those directories (including the root) create a directory listing HTML page that not only looks nice but is completely static - removing the need for often bandwidth-intensive client-side handlers.
 Not only that, but it also has support for custom styles, so no more of those ugly default Apache directory listings.

 It first will compile HTML for the folders, then takes file names and calculates file sizes for their listings.

-It lists in alphabetical order by default.
+# Compatibility

+This program is a golang rewrite of [pydir](https://github.com/montessquio/pydir)

 # Requirements
  - GO compiler and tools.